 The common thread of my career in the arts has always been as a designer, maker, and instructor of woven fabrics.
 I am a charter member/owner of By Hand Gallery in Bloomington that opened in 1979.
 In addition to By Hand Gallery, I currently sell my work at Weaving Southwest, Taos, NM, Penland Gallery, Penland, NC, Marigold Arts, Santa Fe, NM, as well as by commission.
 I have become a nationally-recognized weaving instructor and have taught at countless weaving workshops and textile conferences since the early 80’s.
 I taught at Penland School of Craft, Penland, NC, and at Ghost Ranch, Abuquiu, NM in 2009.
 In 2005, and 2008/2009 I was an Adjunct Weaving Instructor at Earlham College in Richmond, IN.
 My work has been published in Handwoven, Shuttle Spindle and Dyepot, and Weaving for Worship.
 I have led Art History and Textile group trips to: London, Florence, Amsterdam, Bruges, Guatemala, and New Mexico.

-Terry is owner of Terry Valdez Studios and is an award winning art instructor with over thirty years of experience teaching both youth and adult students.
+Terry is an award winning art instructor with over thirty years of experience teaching both youth and adult students.
 He has a Masters degree in the Creative Arts from Lesley College in Cambridge, Mass.
-As a guest artist/lecturer, Terry has exhibited his art work in Russia, Japan and Mexico.
-He studied drawing and painting with New York artist Gandie Brodie as well as Mural painting and Fabric design at the Instituto Allende in San Miguel de Allende, Mexico.
+As a guest artist, Terry has exhibited his art work in Russia, Japan and Mexico.
+He studied drawing and painting with New York artist Gandie Brodie as well as Drawing and Mural painting at the Instituto Allende in San Miguel de Allende, Mexico.
+He is owner of Terry Valdez Studios for the past 25 years.
+His public art can be viewed at the Link Columbia Station in Wenatchee, Washington.
+Recently he served as Artistic Director for the TEDx Wenatchee Valley 2014 event.

 Christina Malm was always the "creative one" in her family and holds that distinction still.
 Being an oldest child, she was always bossy but that makes her a very good teacher.
 When she found out that she could teach art it felt like the perfect combination of two things that she loves.
 As a printer and teacher her method is experiment after technical knowledge is established.
 Her teaching style encourages inquisitiveness, play, questioning and responding to individual interests and projects.